NoxPengwin/sync_obsidian/README.md

 ./sync_obsidian.sh /path/to/your_vault
 ```

-**Note**: Do NOT run this with sudo or it might rewrite the file owner and cause permission issues.
-If you accidentally use sudo, run `sudo chown -R user:user ~/Documents/Obsidian\ Vault` and change the ownership.
+**Note**: Do NOT run this with sudo or it might change the file ownership to root and cause permission issues.
+If this happens, reset the ownership by running `sudo chown -R user:user ~/Documents/Obsidian\ Vault`.
+Replace user:user with your username.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>